 I've said it many times, but it is a very important concept: If the photo is not properly focused, the quality of the camera and lens used to take it do not matter.
 The image quality a camera is capable of is irrelevant if the subject is out of focus.
 Of critical importance for most photographers, and especially for sports/action and wildlife photographers, is autofocus accuracy.

-To that end, Canon introduced a completely new, significantly-upgraded AF system in the 80D and the 90D's AF utilizes the same foundation with a more powerful processor pushing its capabilities further.
+To that end, Canon introduced a completely new, significantly-upgraded AF system in the 80D and the 90D's AF utilizes the same foundation paired with a more powerful processor pushing its capabilities further.
 Featuring 45 AF points, the 90D (and 80D) AF system covers an increased area of the frame (62% of the frame horizontally and 48% vertically in the center) from previous models and includes the commonly-used rule of thirds lines within the coverage area.
 Here is Canon's diagram of the 90D and 80D AF points:

 All 45 AF points are horizontal and vertical cross-type focusing (sensitive to lines of contrast in both directions) with lenses having an f/5.6 or wider max aperture.
 The center AF point acts as a dual cross-type sensitive point when a lens with an f/2.8 or wider aperture is used, becoming sensitive to horizontal, vertical and diagonal lines of contrast for higher focusing precision.